 Light is right when hiking lots of miles.
 Modern materials and construction techniques have worked wonders in footwear design, and today's best shoes for hiking deliver support, comfort, and performance at low weights compared to a few years ago.
-When we last reviewed this type of shoe in 2015, the heaviest shoe weighted 2.7 lbs and the lightest was 2.1 lbs.
-With the heaviest shoe we tested in 2017 weighing 2.4 lbs, and the lightest 1.85 lbs, these shoes are dropping ounces as a trend.
+When we reviewed this type of shoe in 2015, the lightest was 2.1 lbs.
+In 2018, the lightest model reviewed weighs 1.7 pounds.
+These shoes are dropping ounces as a trend.
 Our advice is to choose the lightest footwear that meets your needs for support and expectations of durability.

 Waterproof Membrane or No?

 We are all aiming to keep our feet as dry as possible when hiking.
 Dry feet are cooler when it's hot out, and warmer when it's cold.
 Wet skin is also a major cause of blisters, which ruin a trip.
 Waterproof breathable membranes keep your feet from getting soaked while hiking through shallow puddles, small streams, mud, and heavy dew.
 Keep in mind that non-waterproof shoes are far more breathable than their waterproof membrane counterparts.
 Many hikers have relayed to us the disadvantage of waterproof membranes when hiking in hot weather.
 If you mostly hike on dry trails or in hot weather, choose a shoe available without a membrane and enjoy the better breathability.
 Waterproof membranes do add warmth to a shoe, and provide performance for cold weather hiking.

 Fitting & Finding Your Size